-World proved coal reserves are currently sufficient to meet 153 years of global production, roughly three times the R/P ratio for oil and gas
+World proved coal reserves are currently sufficient to meet 134 years of global production, much higher than the R/P ratio for oil and gas

-By region, Asia Pacific holds the most proved reserves (46.5% of total), with China accounting for 21.4%.
-The US remains the largest reserve holder with (22.1%) of the total.
-North America has the highest regional R/P ratio (356 years).
+By region, Asia Pacific holds the most proved reserves (41% of total), split mainly between Australia, China and India.
+The US remains the largest single reserve holder (24.2% of total).

 Total proved reserves of coal are generally taken to be those quantities that geological and engineering information indicates with reasonable certainly can be recovered in the future from known deposits under existing economic and operating conditions.